openssl/tools/HOWTO-make-a-release.md

 version number as necessary.
 If there is an advisory then ensure you include a link to it.

+Update the vulnerabilities.xml file if appropriate.

+If there is a Security Advisory then copy it into the secadv directory.

 *Do* send the commits to the reviewer and await their approval.

 Commit your changes, but *do not push* them to the release data repo at this stage.  (the release data repo being `git@github.openssl.org:omc/data.git`)

-## Update the website locally

-**This is for security advisory updates only**

-*The changes in this section should be made in your clone of the openssl web repo*

-Update the news/vulnerabilities.xml file if appropriate.

-If there is a Security Advisory then copy it into the news/secadv directory.

-*Do* send the commits to the reviewer and await their approval.

-Commit your changes, but *do not push* them to the website repo at this stage.
-(the website repo being `git@github.openssl.org:openssl/web.git`)

 # Publish the release